meaganjorn9-del/MRE-320-PID-Rover-Report/README.md

 ### 6. Three Wheels Are Better Than Four
 The 3-wheel configuration (2 driven + 1 caster) eliminated rocking and provided perfect ground contact at all times.
 No complex suspension needed.

-### 7. 9V Rechargeable Battery Considerations
+### 7. 7.4V LiPo Battery Considerations
-A 9V battery provides sufficient voltage but has limited current capacity.
-Adding a 1000µF capacitor across motor power smoothed current spikes and prevented Arduino resets.
+The 7.4V LiPo battery provides sufficient voltage and current for both motors and Arduino.
+A 1000µF capacitor across the motor power supply smoothed current spikes and prevented Arduino resets.